jintonic/jintonic.github.io/learning/mac/index.md

 It is a must if you use a VNC client in a Mac to connect to a Linux server, since you need the middle click to paste to your server.

+# External display

+If your external display works for your Mac for a while and then suddenly stopped working, please try to [reset SMC](https://thenextweb.com/lifehacks/2017/06/14/how-when-why-to-reset-the-pram-smc-on-your-mac/):

+- Turn off your machine.
+Keep the power supply plugged in for MacBooks that have the built-in battery and out for MacBooks where you can pull the battery out.
+- Press at the same time shift-option-control and the power button.
+Let go.
+- Turn your machine back on with the power button.

 # combine PDF files

 ## Option 1